 Communicators, marketers and content creators can be fully in control of publishing, editing and updating content without having to rely on their IT department or offsite tech admins.
 WP makes it easy to schedule regular backups of your site or revert to earlier backups if need be.
 You control the front end with ease.

 It is Functional & Dynamic

 WP is SEO- and mobile-optimized; it offers many plugins to take this even further and add even more high-powered SEO optimization.
 It is also dynamic and integrates well with other online platforms, like Stripe, PayPal, YouTube, or email marketing programs such as MailChimp or ConvertKit.
 And it handles e-commerce, chat functions, calendars, scheduling and online forms to name just a few seamlessly.
 Because it is open-source, it is multilingual; you can create websites that are targeted to a global audience.

 WP grows with your organizational, commercial, nonprofit, or personal website needs.
 It is easier and less costly to develop, maintain, redesign and upscale WP websites compared with other open-sourced CMS platforms like Joomla or Drupal.

 Once you install WP, you have full control over it.
 And it frees organizations from static or proprietary CMS that cannot be adjusted after the primary development is done or the initial developer is gone.

-To check a site’s theme, WP version and plugins used, there are online tools available, like isitwp.com, WordPress Theme Detector, WWPTIT or Scan WP.
+To check a site’s theme, WP version and plugins used, there are online tools available, like isitwp.com, WordPress Theme Detector, or WWPTIT.
 Or you can install Google Chrome extensions like WP Theme and Plugin Detector or Sniffer to take a peek.